 Figure 14.
 Graph from Figure 13 using filter: working hours.

 The task performed at (4) was design-code, but even so there was a subtle decrease due to changes in his stamina and morale.
-In (5) the change is more visible, especially because he was in ad hoc mode, same mode as (3).
-His working hours had not decreased as noted by Figure 14.
+In (5) the change is more visible, especially because he was in ad hoc mode, same as (3).
+His working hours had not decreased, as noted in Figure 14.
 This drastic change occurred because the programmer was getting tired, meaning his stamina was dropping because of the extra hours he was doing.

 By changing the filter again to show stamina levels, we can see in Figure 15 that in (3) his stamina indeed dropped to yellow because of the extra hours and in (4) it reached red due to exhaustion.
 Another side effect of his exhaustion was the change on the programmer’s morale, which also reached the red zone in (5), as illustrated by Figure 16.
-With both the morale and stamina at lowest levels, the extra hours were not compensating his productivity.
-As shown previously, if his morale levels don’t increase the programmer might resign.
+With both the morale and stamina at lowest levels, the extra hours were not compensating his productivity loss.
+As previously shown, if his morale levels do not increase, the programmer might resign.
 Lastly, the small variation from (5) to (7) is due to a random range modifier during productivity computation, since the programmer is already working at minimal levels at the current configuration.

 Figure 15.
 Graph from Figure 13 using filter: stamina.